Rethinking Randomized Smoothing from the Perspective of Scalability: Introduction

 \section{Introduction}

-Machine Learning (ML) has significantly advanced, notably since the development of deep neural networks (DNNs) \cite{b84}.
-However, a significant challenge is the susceptibility of state-of-the-art networks to adversarial examples \cite{b70, b73} limiting their application in safety-critical areas \cite{b82}.
-Adversarial attacks include techniques like DeepFool \cite{b100}, AutoAttack\cite{b101}, and patch-based attacks\cite{b102}.
-Existing defenses against adversarial attacks have proven ineffective against stronger methods, creating a continual cat-and-mouse game between attackers and defenders where attackers continually devise stronger attacks \cite{b86}, and defenders attempt to provide robustness against these attacks cite{b111}.
-Empirical and heuristic defenses include denoising autoencoders \cite{b103}, using training-based defenses like adversarial training \cite{b104}, and defensive distillation\cite{b105}.
-Despite efforts to fortify ML models, it has been suggested that creating DNNs inherently robust to adversarial examples may be inevitable \cite{b106}, \cite{b107}.
-Some approaches include those explicitly based on the architecture of the DNN or otherwise \cite{b110, b89}.
-Further, it has been shown that enhancing robustness might come at the cost of a drop in accuracy \cite{b78, b83}.
+Machine learning (ML) has advanced significantly, notably since the development of deep neural networks (DNNs) (\cite{b84}).
+However, a significant challenge is the susceptibility of state-of-the-art networks to adversarial examples, which limits their application in areas of critical safety (\cite{b70, b73, b82}).
+Adversarial attacks include techniques such as DeepFool, AutoAttack, and patch-based attacks (\cite{b100, b101, b102}).
+Existing defenses against adversarial attacks have proven ineffective against stronger methods, creating a constant cat-and-mouse game between attackers and defenders where attackers continually devise stronger attacks and defenders attempt to provide robustness against these attacks (\cite{b86, b111}).
+Empirical and heuristic defenses include denoising auto-encoders, using training-based defenses such as adversarial training, and defensive distillation (\cite{b103,b104,b105}).
 This ongoing struggle has led researchers to explore certified robustness as an alternative.
+In the field of certified defense, randomized smoothing has emerged as a powerful certification-based defense against adversarial attacks.